 "Fine."
-Fenton recapped the Thermos and pulled the strap from its hidden compartment near the lid, slinging the canister and the strap over his shoulder.
+Fenton recapped the Thermos and pulled the strap from its hidden compartment, slinging the canister over his shoulder.
 It settled against his spine as he bent down to retrieve his pistol.
 "Then I'm going after him myself."

-"Oh no you don't, son," Jack said.
+"Oh no you don't, son," Jack said, taking a minor step forward.
 "Those ghosts are probably long gone in the Ghost Zone by now.
-We can't allow you to run off into that place all by yourself."
+We can't let you go running off into that place all by yourself."

 Fenton spread his arms out and took a half step back.
-"Well, feel free to join me then, O' great hunters."
+"Well, feel free to join me then, oh great hunters."

-"You would seriously go into that creepy world to rescue a ghost that has been terrorizing our town?"
+"You would seriously go into that creepy world full of dangerous ghosts to rescue the one that has been terrorizing our town?"
 Valerie questioned.

 "Yes!
 What part of this is so hard to understand?"
 Fenton demanded.
-"I don't care if he's ghost, human, or vegetable!
-He saved my life just now, I'm indebted to him, and I'm not going to abandon him now when he's the one in danger."
-He looked down at his pistol for a moment, checking that the cartridge was full, if only so he could take his eyes off the incredulous faces of his parents and girlfriend.
-Their disapproval made his hands shake more than the thought of going into the Ghost Zone as a complete human did.
+"I don't care if he's a ghost, human, or vegetable!
+He saved my life just now, as well as a couple times before this.
+I'm indebted to him, and I'm not going to abandon him now when he's the one in danger."
+He looked down at his pistol for a moment, checking that the cartridge was full, if only so he could take his eyes off the incredulous faces of his parents and girlfriend, their disapproval causing his hands to shake more than the thought of going into the Ghost Zone as a complete human did.
 "And it's more of a Zone really."

-Jack crossed his arms and Maddie rubbed her temples with one hand.
-Valerie narrowed her eyes and studied him at an angle.
+Jack crossed his arms and Maddie rubbed her temples with one hand, but Valerie narrowed her eyes and studied him at an angle.
 "You're serious about this?
 About charging into hostile territory to rescue Danny Phantom?"

 Fenton opened his mouth to respond, but he had already said all that he needed to.
-He sealed his lips and nodded.
+He sealed his lips and nodded his head.

 The huntress sighed and bowed her head.
 "Fine.
 I'll go with you then."
-Jack and Maddie rounded on her, exclamations of surprise flying off their tongues.
-Fenton sighed in relief and allowed his stance to relax.
+Jack and Maddie rounded on her, exclamations of surprise flying off their tongues, but Fenton sighed in relief and allowed his stance to relax.
 Valerie did the same and offered him a hesitant smile before turning back to the concerned parents.
-"I've been to the Ghost Zone before, I've navigated its planes and I can—I will—protect your son with my life."
+"I've been to the Ghost Zone before, I've navigated its planes and I will protect your son with my life."

 "But rescuing the Ghost Boy?"
 Maddie said, incredulous.